 1. Automation is going to take my job

 RFP software is a tool, not a replacement for people — sales and the RFP process are still very human.
-While RFP software can help issue and complete RFPs; it can’t help verify the information, craft engaging answers or determine what vendor is the best fit.
+While RFP software can help issue and complete RFPs there are some things it can’t do.
+For instance, it can’t verify the information is current, craft engaging answers or determine which vendor is the best fit.
 Even outside of the procurement process, McKinsey estimates that a very small number of jobs (less than five percent) could be automated entirely.

 In fact, knowing how and when to leverage automation can make you an even more valuable employee.
-If you could spend less time managing manual tasks, you can answer another RFP, evaluate vendor ROI and act even more strategically to serve your business.
+If you could spend less time managing manual tasks, you can answer another RFP.
+Or evaluate vendor ROI and then act even more strategically.

 2. RFP automation software is too expensive

-The inefficiency caused by avoiding automation may actually cost your business more in the long-run.
-Employees who aren’t equipped with the right tools and are overloaded by work are 68% less productive.
+To say nothing of the burden of inefficiency.
+Delaying automation may actually cost your business more in the long-run.
+Unsurprisingly, employees who aren’t equipped with the right tools and are overloaded by work are 68% less productive.

 3. Proposal automation software only does one thing